shivChitinous/chitinous-exoskeleton/README.md

 # prinia-project

-The prinia-project is a pipeline to analyse multispecies acoustic datasets in Python and MATLAB2019b
+The prinia-project is a pipeline to analyse multispecies acoustic datasets in Python and MATLAB

 It allows for easy visualisation and classification based tools to look for
 1. _Acoustic Signal Partitioning in Note Space_